dianavoz/News-API/README.md

 <ul>
 <li>Run npm install</li>
-<li>add file .env.development file in the root to connect to the database.The file should have the name of the database: </li>
+<li>add two files .env.development and .env.test in the root to connect to the database.The file should have the name of the database: </li>

 ```